 The file bin/Makefile is set up to compile whatever needs to be compiled to make a new system.
 When all changes have been made to the source code, simply change to the bin directory and run make.
-This runs make in each of the six system directories - tran, link, functions, operators, lib, and rt - and then copies the new versions into the bin directory.
+This runs make in each of the system directories - tran, link, functions, operators, lib, rt, and iconx (for the interpretive system only) - and then copies the new versions into the bin directory.